A practical introduction to ODE modelling in Stan for biological systems: Background

 \subsubsection{Sampling from posterior distributions}

-While the numerator of Eq.~\eqref{eq:BayesFormula} is straightforward to evaluate, the denominator often becomes analytically intractable when $\theta$ is high-dimensional and continuous.
-For certain likelihood–prior pairs, known as conjugate priors, the posterior can be obtained in closed form \cite{murphy2007conjugate}.
+While the numerator of Eq.~\eqref{eq:BayesFormula} is straightforward to evaluate, the denominator often becomes analytically intractable when $\theta$ is high-dimensional and continuous, as it requires integrating the likelihood–prior product over the entire parameter space, which typically has no closed-form solution.
+For certain likelihood–prior pairs, e.g., as conjugate priors, the posterior can be obtained in closed form \cite{murphy2007conjugate}.
 However, in most biological applications, restricting the analysis to conjugate priors is both impractical and biologically unmotivated, so approximate methods are required to characterise the posterior distribution.
 A range of posterior approximation techniques have been developed, including variational inference \cite{jordan1999introduction}, Laplace approximation \cite{Tierney1986}, and related deterministic approaches such as expectation propagation \cite{Minka2001}.
-In this work, we focus on sampling-based inference methods built on Markov chain Monte Carlo (MCMC), which underpin Stan's algorithms.
+In this work, we focus on sampling-based inference methods built on Markov chain Monte Carlo (MCMC) \cite{Tierney1994}, which underpin Stan's algorithms.

 As a first practical step toward sampling, we observe that since the relative values of the posterior density determine how likely different parameter values are, we do not need to normalise the posterior to reason about which values are more or less probable.
 Therefore, we can work with Bayes' rule in its simplified, proportional form